 Instructions

-- Grease and flour two 9x5 inch loaf pans and spoon batter equally between the two pans.
+6. Grease and flour one 9x5 inch loaf pans and spoon batter into the pan.

 Notes